sine2pi/Variable-Radii-RoPE/README.md

 - Rotation (angle) for encoding relative positions
 - Scaling (radius) for encoding positional importance

-This gives the model a more expressive way to represent "this token is X positions away and this positional relationship has Y importance" where both X and Y are learned during training.
+This gives the model a more expressive way to represent "that token is at X position relative to that token and that positional relationship has Y importance" where both X and Y are learned during training.

 Hopefully this captures more of the complex temporal dependencies in audio signals.